lucasvazq/AWS-simple-website/README.md

 # AWS simple website

-Space for learn about AWS services
+Space for learn about AWS services and Server Side Rendering

 ## Features